Almond Tree Blossom Festivals

 For every Cypriot product, plenty of events are being organized every year in the island.
-One of the most famous, is the celebration of the Blooming Almond Tree, which takes place on the last Sunday of February in Limnatis village.
-A picturesque, quiet community in the region of Lemesos that produces Commandaria, Zivania and other derivatives of grape juice such as soutzoukos and palouzés, while Giolou is one of the wine producing villages of Pafos district.
+One of the most famous, is the celebration of the Blooming Almond Tree, which takes place in February in two villages: Limnatis and Giolou.
+Limnatis is a picturesque, quiet community in the region of Lemesos that produces Commandaria, Zivania and other derivatives of grape juice such as soutzoukos and palouzés, while Giolou is one of the wine producing villages of Pafos district.

 Limnatis owes its fame to the almond trees that surround the village.
 Almonds are produced in many areas of Cyprus since ancient times and have been cultivated since the times of the Roman Empire, but the largest production takes place in Limnatis.